injeyhwang/injeyhwang.github.io/README.md

 I do all of my work on the `dev` branch and deploy the updates to `master` (more on that below).

 ### Yarn
-I prefer to use [`yarn`](https://yarnpkg.com/lang/en/docs/install/) over `npm` as my package manager.
-Ultimately, they both work.
-I used homebrew to install yarn.
+I prefer to use `yarn` over `npm` as my package manager.
+I used homebrew to install `yarn`.
 On the Terminal, run:

 `$ brew install yarn`